adrwxyz/classic.adrw.xyz/_posts/2016-05-06-coding-on-ipad.md

 Productivity on an iPad is a function of how well you can manage with a bluetooth keyboard, and whether there exist stellar apps for the tasks you need to accomplish.

-> int productivity( int bluetoothKeyboard, int apps );
+`int productivity( int bluetoothKeyboard, int apps );`

 After years trying different keyboards, I found the [Brydge Air](http://www.brydgekeyboards.com/collections/ipad-air-air-2-pro-9-7-inch).
 It has a pesky `Siri` key where the `fn` key should be but is otherwise flawless.

 ![Brydge Air is an awesome keyboard](/assets/article_images/2016-05-06-coding-on-ipad/IMG_1421.jpg)

-Within the last year, iOS9's keyboard support and split view multitasking has made doing real work on the iPad possible. **I've found the two app limit often liberating as it lets me focus on a single task with no visual clutter.**
+This past year, iOS9's keyboard support and split view multitasking has made doing real work on the iPad possible.
+I've found the two app limit often liberating as it lets me focus on a single task with no visual clutter.

 ![iPad can handle CS246](/assets/article_images/2016-05-06-coding-on-ipad/coda-documents-ipadc.png)

-I could take notes from my textbook in iBooks with [OneNote](https://itunes.apple.com/us/app/microsoft-onenote-lists-photos/id410395246?mt=8) open side by side.
+- Take notes from my textbook in iBooks with [OneNote](https://itunes.apple.com/us/app/microsoft-onenote-lists-photos/id410395246?mt=8) open side by side.
-Other times I'd be coding a CS assignment with the spec open in [Documents](https://itunes.apple.com/us/app/documents-5-fast-pdf-reader/id364901807?mt=8) and a terminal in [Coda 2](https://www.panic.com/coda-ios/) to work on the school linux server.
+- Code a CS assignment with the spec open in [Documents](https://itunes.apple.com/us/app/documents-5-fast-pdf-reader/id364901807?mt=8) and a terminal in [Coda 2](https://www.panic.com/coda-ios/) to work on the school linux server.
-And somedays I would just use [Outlook](https://itunes.apple.com/us/app/microsoft-outlook-email-calendar/id951937596?mt=8) full screen to crank through my inbox.
+- Use [Outlook](https://itunes.apple.com/us/app/microsoft-outlook-email-calendar/id951937596?mt=8) full screen to process my inbox.

-For most of the tasks I did every day, I was equally or more productive on my iPad than my laptop.
+For most regular tasks, I was equally or more productive on my iPad, than my laptop.

 Why iPad?
 -----

-Though there are areas where the iPad falls short in productivity, it soars ahead in *portability*.
-It is light, has a small footprint, and a battery that will last a full day.
+Where the iPad falls a bit flat in productivity, it soars ahead in *portability*.
+It is light, has a small footprint, and the battery lasts a full day.

-Every day (except when CS246 assignments were due), I was willing to sacrifice some productivity for less weight on my back and no *battery range anxiety*.
+Every day (except when CS246 assignments were due), I was willing to sacrifice some productivity for less weight in my bag and an all day battery.

-Beyond this simple tradeoff, learning how to use an iPad productively is preparation for the future.
+Beyond ergonomics and battery life, learning how to use an iPad productively is preparation for the future.

 iPads are the future?!
 C'mon man
 -----

-Each computing generation has been disrupted by a cheaper, less powerful, less "productive" class of computing devices.
+Each generation of computers has been disrupted by a cheaper, less powerful, less "productive" class of devices.

 Microcomputers (Macs & PCs) of the 1980s *disrupted* the minicomputers of the 1970s which *disrupted* the supercomputers of the 1960s.

 ![NSA Supercomputer in 1971](/assets/article_images/2016-05-06-coding-on-ipad/Supercomputer_NSA-IBM360_85c.jpg)

-Most people are not crying about the slow down of desktop computing.
-In the iPad and smartphones, people have found a more approachable user experience in a device so portable they can always have it with them. **This is a winning formula.**
+And yet, most regular people are not crying about the slow down of desktop computing.

+With the iPad and smartphones, people have found a more approachable user experience in a device so portable they can always have it with them. **This is a winning formula.**

 > iPads and smartphones are the next major paradigm shift.